 Times Higher Education (THE) ranks universities around the word based on different performance indicators.
-TUT ranks among the top 600 universities in the world in the Times Higher Education 2017 World University Rankings.
-In 2018, TUT was placed 77th in THE Golden Age University Ranking, which considers all universities established between 1945 and 1967.
+TUT ranks among the top 500 universities in the world in the Times Higher Education 2018 World University Rankings.
+Also in 2018, TUT was placed 77th in THE Golden Age University Ranking, which considers all universities established between 1945 and 1967.

 TUT came in at number 366 in the latest QS University Ranking.
 The University was ranked highest in the categories of Student-Faculty Ratio.
 On the list for the world's top young universities, TUT ranked no. 41.

 In the QS World University Rankings by Subject 2018, TUT ranks 323th in Engineering & Technology.